jazzband/Watson/docs/user-guide/commands.md

 `--tag` options.
 They can be specified several times each to add multiple projects or tags to the report.

-You can change to output format by specifing the format via `--format`.
+You can change the output format for the report from *plain text* to *JSON* by using the `--json` option.
-Available formats are:
-    - rich (console output with human-readable formatted text)
-    - json (console output in json)

 Example: